isasakis/pull_request_templates/README.md

 # Pull request templates

-This repository contains some examples of pull request templates for Softaliza's BIRDBOX project
+This repository contains some examples of pull request templates for Softaliza's BIRDBOX project.
+To add the template to the repository, create a `pull_request_template.md` file in the `.github` directory.

+> Click [here](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository) to learn more!

 <details>
   <summary>Template 01</summary>